daniel-locatelli/scraper-cumincadPDF/README.md

 <p>Batch download PDFs from CuminCAD for each series e.g eCAADe</p>

 <p>This tool was developed for studying purposes.
 It is not intended to flood cumincad website.<br />
-By using it you agree that you are aware that reducing or eliminating the waiting time from the code you can potentially cause flooding requests and damage the website&#39;s performance!</p>
+By using it you agree you are aware that reducing or eliminating the waiting time from the code can potentially cause flooding requests and damage the website&#39;s performance!</p>

 <h2>To use it, you will need to install the following</h2>